aks--/ApacheKafka/README.md

 2.setup of kafka on localhost.

 3. demo of simple apache kafka based producer and consumer.

-4.demo of spring kafka based producer and consumber.
+4.demo of spring kafka based producer and consumer.

 5.demo of use of kafkaTemplate and @KafkaListener of spring kafka.